 ABOUT THE PODENCO & GALGO BREEDS

-Personality: The podenco personality tends to be intelligent, loyal, bubbly, cuddly, silly, loving, and sensitive.
+Personality: The podenco personality tends to be intelligent, loyal, cuddly, silly, loving, and sensitive.
 Many are relaxed, and some can be mischievous and tunnel-visioned, especially outdoors.
 Most are good with other dogs and many are friendly with cats.
 Podencos train very well if with a calm, skilled, truly R+ trainer.
-The galgo tends to be smart, sly, sensitive, subdued and non-destructive indoors (unless bored or ignored), and subtly affectionate, and quite playful in the yard, some even downright rowdy, especially at play with other galgos, for short stints in most cases, then some will just hang out with you quietly, while others will ignore you to go grazing.
+The galgo tends to be smart, affectionate, and non-destructive indoors (unless enrichment needs are neglected), and playful in the yard, for short stints in most cases.
 Galgos also learn quickly and do very well with positive reinforcement training.
-Never attempt to train or handle a galgo or a podenco with “corrections,” “commands,” punishment, force, intimidation, coercion, fear, pain or any other aversive measure; to do so can easily turn a confident, happy dog into a timid or eventually even a reactive dog.
+Never attempt to train or handle a galgo or a podenco with “corrections,” “commands,” punishment, force, intimidation, coercion, fear, pain or any other aversive measure; to do so can easily turn a confident, happy dog, no matter the breed, into a timid or reactive dog.
 Yelling, leash yanking, tightening and/or e-collars, squirting, stare-downs, forcing into feared or uncomfortable situations are just some examples of aversive handling methods that can damage your hound, not only immediately, but long-term.

 Heritage: It is believed that the original cave paintings depicted an early form of the podenco; the greyhound is said to be the only dog in the bible.
 Today in Spain the podenco and galgo are bred and used as hunting tools, then tortured, killed, or abandoned.
 Unfortunately we are now seeing galgo racing become increasingly popular in Spain as well, increasing the degree of Loss with a capital L. All roads end at the same place for galgos and podencos whether they were used for racing or hunting.

-Traits: Having been categorized as sighthounds by laypeople and generally considered sighthounds now, in fact podencos do also use scent and sound as well as sight.
+Traits: Having been categorized as sighthounds by laypeople and generally considered sighthounds now, in fact podencos do also use scent as well as sight, but then again, so do other dogs.
+After all, dogs’ olfactory systems are exponentially more powerful than ours.
 Both podencos and galgos are athletic and agile and have the physical ability to leap 5 or more feet high–some even from a standstill–and scale a wall of that height or higher in some cases, especially if there are horizontal members to assist.
 There are a few recorded cases of hounds having jumped 6 and 7 foot high barriers.
 It should be noted as well that, contrary to common belief, the tiny podencos can also jump quite high.
-A very short, 20ish pound podenca adopted in California eventually was rewarded for her agile jumping with a 6 foot fence around her yard.
+A very short, 20ish pound podenca adopted in California eventually was rewarded for her jumping skills with a 6 foot fence around her yard.

 Behavior: Being loyal breeds, many are alarm barkers.
 Most love to run, play, and cuddle–with their humans and some even with other animals.
 A popular but mistaken belief is that podencos are “busy” dogs that should only go to agility, coursing, or similar homes.
 The reality is that you need simply to provide whatever aerobic exercise and mental stimulation each individual dog prefers.
 If that happens to be running around in your huge fenced yard, that is fine.
 You will need to take them out on leisurely (leashed) walks off-site too, though, so that they have opportunities for ‘sniff missions.’
 Podencos often will bond with one another in a home environment as if close friends or siblings; they will then be favorite playmates, sleep near one another, be symbolic (and occasionally literal) sentinels, etc. (Don’t worry; they will still bond with you first–if you are good to them!)
-Galgos will play together for the sheer thrill of it; you’ll want to keep a close eye on them when in yard play because as we all know, thrill-seeking can get out of hand.
-With galgos especially, you will want to check for and train good play manners to protect against accidents.
-Podencos can play rough too, but perhaps because they are more bounce-and-run than they are dog-shaped missiles, the level / potential for sudden snark gone wild seems generally not the same.
-One thing is true for both breeds: If there are wild creatures in your yard, they will be hunted.
+Galgos will play together for the sheer thrill of it.
+With all dogs, you will want to check for and train good play manners to protect against accidents.
+Podencos enjoy play together too, but they can be more easily distracted (for hours) by the nearest bug on a blade of grass.
+If there are wild creatures in your yard, they will be hunted.

-Needs: High quality food, fresh water refilled several times a day, daily exercise, exploration, play, and social opportunities, affection, R+ training, and consistent respect and gentleness.
+Needs: High quality food, fresh water refilled several times a day, daily exercise, exploration, play, social opportunities, affection, R+ training, respect and gentleness.
 Without these last two things, they may break their bond with, and certainly their trust in, you.

 Appearance: Podencos: Small, medium, and large size; white, red, tan, brown, or combinations of these colors.
 (Once in a while they also appear in black, chocolate, or variations/tricolors in Spain, called Podenco Orito.)
 Usually huge, erect ears, long limbs, bodies, tails, and snouts.
 Pinkish-tan colored noses (called “red” by breeders).
 Coat types are smooth, rough, long (a Spanish peculiarity), and wire, or a combination of these.
 Galgos: About the size range of whippets and greyhounds and in the same color ranges plus, but galgos also have rough and wire/long coated varieties.
 They tend to have longer tails, muzzles/snouts, and ears than greyhounds and other subtle physical differences such as a narrower skull and a higher back end, and they have somewhat more endurance and agility than their sprint-bred counterparts.